Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Numerical Analysis And Discussions

-When computing the $D \to a_0(1450)$ TFFs, we need to determine two key parameters: the continuum threshold $s_0$ and the Borel window $M^2$.
-According to the standard of LCSR, the threshold parameter $s_0$ is generally taken near the squared mass of the first excited state of $D$-meson (i.e., $D$(2550)-meson).
-In order to improve the stability, this work sets the value range of $s_0$ to be within a broader range.
-Thus, for the TFFs in both twist-2 distribution amplitude schemes, we take the continuum threshold $s_0 = 3.1 \pm0.05 {~\rm GeV}^2$ and Borel window $M^2 = 15 \pm0.05 {~\rm GeV}^2$.
-Then, we obtain the $D \to a_0(1450)$ TFFs numerical results in the large recoil region, which are presented in Table~\ref{The TFFs value}.
-At the same time, we also present the predictions of QCDSR ($\mathrm{S2}$)~\cite{Cheng:2005nb}, CLFQM~\cite{Verma:2011yw}, RQM~\cite{Galkin:2025emi} and LCSR~\cite{Huang:2021owr} for comparison.
+With the resulatant $a_0(1450)$-state twist-2 and twist-3 LCDAs, we can further to calculate the $D\to a_0(1450)$ TFFs.
+To determine the continuum threshold and Borel windows, we always take the two criteria: (1) the contributions from the continuum and higher excited states are less than 30\%; (2) the dependence of form factors on the Borel parameter is weak.
+So we can determine the values of $s_0$ and $M^2$ to be $2.9 \pm0.05 {~\rm GeV}^2$ and $15 \pm0.05 {~\rm GeV}^2$ for $f_+^{\rm{(S1,S2)}}(q^2)$, and $3 \pm0.05 {~\rm GeV}^2$ and $5 \pm0.05 {~\rm GeV}^2$ for $f_- (q^2)$, respectively.
+Then, we obtain the $D \to a_0(1450)$ transition process TFFs numerical results in the large recoil region, which are presented in Table~\ref{The TFFs value}.
+At the same time, we also present the predictions of QCDSR-II~\cite{Cheng:2005nb}, CLFQM~\cite{Verma:2011yw}, RQM~\cite{Galkin:2025emi} and LCSR~\cite{Huang:2021owr} for comparison.
+It is found that our numerical results $f_+^{ (\mathrm{S2})}(0)$ are relatively closest to RQM.
+The prediction results of QCDSR-II~\cite{Cheng:2005nb} are also within our uncertainty range.

-We can see that the numerical results $f_+^{D \to a_0 (\mathrm{S1/S2})}(0)$ are relatively closest to the RQM~\cite{Galkin:2025emi}.
-The prediction results of QCDSR ($\mathrm{S2}$)~\cite{Cheng:2005nb} are also within our uncertainty range.
-However, there are certain discrepancies between the numerical results of $f_-^{D \to a_0}(0)$ we predicted and those from QCDSR ($\mathrm{S2}$)~\cite{Cheng:2005nb} and CLFQM~\cite{Verma:2011yw} theory groups, this may be attributed to the differences in these methods and parameters we selected.
-In particular, the substantial discrepancy with LCSR~\cite{Huang:2021owr} prediction stems from differences in our choice of the twist-2 distribution amplitude model and the formulation of TFFs.
-Currently, there are some variations among theoretical groups in predicting the numerical results of $f_-^{D \to a_0}(0)$ at the large-recoil point.
-Moreover, we can further investigate the overall behavioral patterns of the form factors to evaluate the rationality of the numerical results.
+Our result for $f_-(0)$ differs from those given from QCDSR-II~\cite{Cheng:2005nb} and CLFQM~\cite{Verma:2011yw}.
+This discrepancy may be attributed to differences in the methods and parameters.
+In particular, the substantial discrepancy with LCSR~\cite{Huang:2021owr} prediction arises from differences in our choice of twist-2 LCDA model and formulation of TFFs.
+Currently, there are some variations among theoretical groups in predicting the numerical results of $f_- (0)$ at the large-recoil point.
+Moreover, we can further investigate the overall behavioral patterns of TFFs to evaluate the rationality of numerical results.